GlorealAustine/PALMORIA-VISUAL-ANALYSIS/README.md

 The bonus mapping: This contains the rule for making payments to the employees in the company and their work rating

+#### PROBLEM STATEMENT

+1. What is the gender distribution in the organization?
+Distil to regions and departments

+2. Show insights on ratings based on gender

+3. Analyse the company’s salary structure.
+Identify if there is a gender pay gap.
+If there is, identify the department and regions that should be the focus of management

+4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000

+   • Does Palmoria meet this requirement?
+   • Show pay distribution of employees grouped by a band of $10,000.
+For example;
+   • How many employees fall into a band of $10,000 - $20,000, $20,000 -$30,000, etc.?
+   • Also visualize this by regions